UP Police Constable Result 2024 To Be Out Soon, Check Details

 Selection will be based on multiple stages, starting with a written exam.
 Qualified candidates will proceed to a physical test, followed by document verification and a medical exam.

-Following the cancellation, Uttar Pradesh Chief Minister Yogi Adityanath ordered a fresh and transparent recruitment process within six months.
-Over 48 lakh candidates, including 16 lakh women, had appeared in the February exam, which was conducted across 2,835 centers in Uttar Pradesh.
+Uttar Pradesh Chief Minister Yogi Adityanath ordered the cancellation of the exam, ensuring that a fresh Police Recruitment 2024 exam would be conducted within six months in a transparent manner.
+Over 48 lakh aspirants, including nearly 16 lakh women, appeared in the recruitment exam held earlier in February.
+The exam was conducted at 2,835 centers across all 75 districts of Uttar Pradesh.